LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 Lambda variables
 ~~~~~~~~~~~~~~~~

-A warning will be reported for lambda expressions with unclassified
+A warning will be reported for :term:`lambda expressions <lambda expression>`
-variables (not listed as either lambda free or lambda parameter
+with unclassified variables (not listed as either :term:`lambda free <lambda free variable>`
-variables) or where variables play a dual role (as both lambda free and
+or :term:`lambda parameter` variables) or where variables play a dual role
-lambda parameter variables).
+(as both lambda free and lambda parameter variables).

 .. _errors_predicate_redefinition: